-The Advisory Committee specifically recommended eggs as an important first food for infants and toddlers as they are a rich source of choline and because early introduction of eggs (after 4 months of age), when baby is developmentally ready, may help reduce the risk of developing a food allergy.
+The DGA specifically recommends eggs as an important first food for infants and toddlers as they are a rich source of nutrients like choline and because early introduction (after 4 months of age), when baby is developmentally ready, may help reduce the risk of developing an allergy to eggs.

-The following breaks down recommendations from the Advisory Committee based on age group.
+The following breaks down DGA recommendations based on age group.

 BIRTH TO 6 MONTHS